National Air and Space Museum(NASM)

 Exhibition place of Apollo 11 (CM-107)

-In order to reach the 50th anniversary of Apollo 11 landing in 2019, Apollo 11 command module CM-107 received a six-month refreshment from December 2016 to October 2017 at Repair Facility of Steven F. Udvar-Hazy Center : Mary Baker Engen Restoration Hangar, annex of Smithsonian Air and Space Museum (NASM).
-Then, under the name of "Destination Moon", there will be a two-year display tour of the following museums in the United States.
+To commemorate the 50th anniversary of Apollo 11 landing in 2019, Apollo 11 command module CM-107 received a six-month refreshment from December 2016 to October 2017 at Repair Facility of Steven F. Udvar-Hazy Center : Mary Baker Engen Restoration Hangar, annex of Smithsonian Air and Space Museum (NASM).
+Then, under the event name "Destination Moon", a two-year exhibition tour of the following American museums was held.

 |Oct.
 14, 2017 - Mar.
 18, 2018||Space Center Houston (Texas)|